ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 = Introduction
 <introduction>
-Singapore faces a #strong[demographic crisis] with one of the world's lowest fertility rates, dropping below 1.0 for the first time in 2023.
-This threatens the nation's demographic sustainability and economic future.
-Our project analyses #strong[three decades of fertility and labour force data] to identify patterns and relationships that existing visualisations neglect.
+Singapore faces a demographic crisis with one of the world's lowest fertility rates.
+Understanding the underlying socioeconomic factors is crucial for policy formulation and national planning.
+This project analyses #strong[three decades of fertility and labour force data] to identify patterns and relationships that visualisations from the source neglects.
+Using various packages in R, we will create a poster that thoughtfully displays the socioeconomic factors that influence fertility/birth rates in Singapore by using fertility rate data sourced from different websites.

 #block[
 #callout(